-Programs Published descriptions
+Programs

-Letters of invitation or appointment Mention of activity in newsletters, etc.
+Published descriptions and reviews of activity in newsletters, journals, etc. Letters of invitation or appointment Mention of activity in newsletters, etc.

 Letters of award

 Reports, handbooks, bibliographies, manuals, course designs, and similar items if they present new ideas, or incorporate research and/or are recognized by other libraries